Home > VISIONS > Blog > What Is Emotional Sobriety? Finding Long-Term Recovery

 What Is Emotional Sobriety?

 Emotional sobriety is a lifelong journey.
 Like normal sobriety, it’s about self-control.
 In emotional sobriety, you take stock of all your emotions without allowing any one to define your personality or actions.
-You can achieve emotional sobriety when you have the skills, support, and resources you need to maintain your recovery long after you leave a veteran addiction treatment facility.
+You can achieve emotional sobriety when you have the skills, support, and resources you need to maintain your recovery long after you leave a addiction treatment facility.
 The reason that you need emotional sobriety, put simply, is because there is a direct connection between your mental health and your addiction.
 This means that you cannot successfully treat one without addressing the other.

 These statistics show that mental health distress makes it much more challenging to turn away from addictive substances.
-Veterans frequently turn to drugs or alcohol when they are feeling sad, anxious, or overwhelmed because they do not know how to healthily cope with these emotions.
-So, even if you take the substance away, veterans often would not know how to handle unexpected stressors.
+Individuals frequently turn to drugs or alcohol when they are feeling sad, anxious, or overwhelmed because they do not know how to healthily cope with these emotions.
+So, even if you take the substance away, often would not know how to handle unexpected stressors.

 Why Is Emotional Sobriety Important?

-Emotional Sobriety Important
+Why Is Emotional Sobriety Important

 The reality is that we cannot always predict life stressors or unexpected events that could trigger unpleasant emotions.
 This past year, for example, shows just how little we are able to control, as the COVID-19 pandemic caused devastation around the world.
 As a result, the frequency of substance abuse as well as overdose deaths have increased significantly.
-Additionally, more and more people, veterans in particular, experienced symptoms of different mental health conditions like anxiety, depression, and even thoughts of suicide.
+Additionally, more and more people, experienced symptoms of different mental health conditions like anxiety, depression, and even thoughts of suicide.

 Though emotional sobriety cannot stop unexpected tragedies from occurring around the world, it can greatly change the way that you respond to life stressors.
 Your response no longer has to be to turn to drugs or alcohol to numb your pain.
 This, after all, is not a solution.
 But with emotional sobriety, you can move past uncomfortable situations to find long-term peace, health, and happiness.